1945

 Other passengers were not noted.
 Before reporters could reach the Frye party they were

-whisked off to NYC by limo.
+whisked off to N.Y.C. by limo.
 (Please note- The V.I.P.
 Hostess on board this flight would have

 been Harriet Appelwick.)
 This flight was connected with the famous TWA pilot strike.
 Frye

-departed shortly after on November 2 for Washington D.C.
+departed shortly after, on November 2, for Washington D.C.

 Chateau of the

 TWA Roissy CDG Website.
+The paint scheme however was short-lived as Jack

-Jack's Birthday (March 18 1945) The Doubleday Mansion Wash.
+Jack's Birthday (March 18, 1945) Doubleday Mansion -Wash.
 D.C.

 From an obscure aviation article covering the National Aviation Clinic of 1945- (Excerpt)